Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Shooters sometimes snub the .38 Special claiming it is underpowered for today’s self-defense needs.
 The .357 Magnum addresses those concerns by adding an extra 400 fps and 150 foot-pounds of energy behind the same size bullets.

-When loaded with quality hollow point loads, the .357 Magnum not only works well for home defense but also for hunting small to medium game animals.
+When loaded with quality hollow point bullets, the .357 Magnum works well for home defense and hunting medium game.

 Recoil

-That extra power comes at a price.
-No one would classify the .357 Magnum as a mild-recoiling cartridge, and the smaller you go in gun size, the harder the recoil is to control.
+The .357 Magnum's extra power comes at a price.
+No one would classify the .357 Magnum as a mild-recoiling cartridge – and the smaller you go in gun size, the harder the recoil becomes to control.

-Choosing a lightweight, snub nose with a barrel length under 4 inches is something akin to recoil torture.
+Choosing a lightweight snub nose with a barrel length under 4" is something akin to recoil torture.
 Unfortunately, larger revolvers are much harder to effectively conceal.

 Concealment